 How will you reach and convert more consumers in 2017?
-With 78% of people watching online videos every week, and 55% every day (Brandwatch), video content is good place to start.
-But brands need to be strategic to cut through with the right content at the right time and always be ready to prove ROI.
+With 78% of people watching online videos every week, and 55% every day (Brandwatch), and video views growing and growing across social channels, video content is a very good place to start.
+But brands need to be strategic to cut through the noise with the right content at the right time and always be ready to prove ROI.

 The ideal is to combine the power of interactive video with a suite of video content from top-level brand showstoppers to inspire and raise awareness, product videos to offer purchasing reassurance, and how-tos which are helpful and answer consumers’ problems.
 Understanding your audience will inject your creative with the right emotional resonance to motivate behaviour and build a long-term relationship.
 In this blog, I’ll go through each of these essential types of video content for ecommerce with examples of good practice and advice for your own brand.